neutrinotheory/neutrinotheory.github.io/_pages/team.md

 <div class="col-sm-12">
 <p>
 <strong>This could be you!</strong><br>
-Check out our <a href="thesis-topics.md">master thesis subjects</a> or contact us for possibilities.
+Check out our <a href="thesis-topics">master thesis subjects</a> or contact us for possibilities.
 </p>
 </div>
 </div>